 - 3.1 The use of KLOEs is an innovative approach to reporting performance.
-This approach provides a structured means for Members to receive performance information within a wider context. - 3.2 There are no new significant issues to raise with Members at this time and good progress is being made. - 3.3 The quarter 3 performance report for 2023-2024 will be provided to the Bournemouth, Christchurch and Poole Local Performance & Scrutiny Committee on the 21 February 2024. - 3.4 Members can also view Key Performance Indicators via the on the online dashboard here.
+This approach provides a structured means for Members to receive performance information within a wider context. - 3.2 There are no new significant issues to raise with Members at this time and good progress is being made. - 3.3 The meeting of the Authority held on 14 June 2023 agreed that a meeting of the LPS will not take place in May, but the quarter 4 performance for 2023-24 will be made available to Members.
+The quarter 1 performance report for 2024-2025 will be provided to the Bournemouth, Christchurch and Poole Local Performance & Scrutiny Committee on the 28 August 2024. - 3.4 Members can also view Key Performance Indicators via the on the online dashboard here.